How to Track Link Clicks in Google Analytics 4

 Or, if you’re using ThirstyAffiliates to manage your affiliate links, you don’t need to configure anything to track your affiliate links in MonsterInsights.
 We integrate right into that plugin to automatically track your affiliate links.

-You can view your affiliate links tracking reports by visiting Insights » Reports » Publishers from your WordPress dashboard.
+You can view your affiliate link tracking reports by going to Insights » Reports » Publishers from your WordPress dashboard.
+Affiliate tracking is available on the Plus plan and above.

-You can always click the View All Affiliate Links Report button at the bottom of the MonsterInsights report to view more data in Google Analytics.
+You can always click the View All Affiliate Links Report button at the bottom of the MonsterInsights report to see more detail in Google Analytics.

-If you want detailed instructions, here’s our complete guide on setting up affiliate link tracking.
+For a full walkthrough, see our guide on setting up affiliate link tracking.

-MonsterInsights eCommerce tracking helps you to track all the data you need for your WooCommerce, Easy Digital Downloads, GiveWP, LifterLMS, MemberPress, MemberMouse, or Restrict Content Pro store.
-The eCommerce report will show the total Add to Cart button clicks, total Remove from Cart button clicks, and total purchase complete button clicks for your online store.
+MonsterInsights eCommerce tracking covers WooCommerce, Easy Digital Downloads, GiveWP, LifterLMS, MemberPress, MemberMouse, or Restrict Content Pro.
+The eCommerce report shows total Add to Cart clicks, total Remove from Cart clicks, and total purchase-complete clicks for your store.

 MonsterInsights eCommerce Funnel Report